Features

 - Control Producer Pal with its built-in text-based interface

-- Compatible with Google Gemini and OpenAI-compatible online services (Mistral, OpenRouter, etc)
+- Compatible with Google Gemini, OpenAI, and OpenAI-compatible online services (Mistral, OpenRouter, etc)

-- Compatible with local SLMs (LM Studio, Ollama)
+- Compatible with local SLMs (Ollama, LM Studio)

 Network Control

-- Control Ableton Live on another computer on your network for collaborative production and remote control workflows
+- Control Ableton Live with another computer on your network for collaborative production and remote control workflows

 Transport & Playback